- This event has passed.

 Target audience: Ideal for both children and adults.
 Bring the whole family from aged 6 years and upwards.
 Aged 6yrs -106yrs are all welcome, we are an energetic, enthusiastic and inter-generational club.

-- Kids’ talk – One of your younger members will be giving a 5 minutes kids’ talk or a talk will be specially aimed at children.
-Tonight Kendra Campbell, Marine Biologist, is talking on Turtles.
+- Kids’ talk – The 5 minutes kids’ talk will be given by Kendra Campbell, Marine Biologist, on Turtles.

 - Monthly nature competition for children.
-When a child (under 16) comes along to a meeting they are invited to bring a drawing, craft work, story, study or video on the topic to the next meeting.
-Small prizes are given each month.
-Thus, any child who was at our July talk on “The Night Sky” can enter the competition this month and bring along something they have made, researched or written on that topic.
+Any child who was at our July talk on “The Night Sky” can enter the competition this month and bring along something they have made, researched or written on that topic.

 - “Nature road show”.
-Members and visitors are encouraged to bring items to place on the display table or to send photographs to the MC in advance, e.g. a sample flower, a sample of geology, an insect, and so on – anything of natural history interest that has legally been obtained.
-One of our experts will identify them or briefly talk about them, or the person bringing them can talk about where they saw it, etc. Photographs are particularly welcome, as everyone can see them.
-If you wish to show a photograph please email it, no later than the day before, to Arlene our MC for this night, and she will include it on her PowerPoint slides: firstname.lastname@example.org
+Members and visitors are encouraged to bring items to place on the display table or to send photographs to the MC in advance.
+If you wish to show a photograph please email it, no later than the day before, to Arlene our MC for this night, and she will include it on her PowerPoint slides: email@example.com

 - Raffle: We are having a break from raffles for this evening.
 However, you could be the lucky winner of a door prize.
 We make sure there are prizes for both members and visitors.